 Docusign : Digital signatures and document processing

-Google Apps : Used for email, cloud storage (see below)
+Google Apps : Used for email, calendar and cloud storage (see below)

 Grammarly : We publish a lot of articles and use Grammarly to check what we are writing is not jibberish.
 This under-rated service deserves more support.

-LastPass : Secure password management and distribution, used in conjunction with Google Authenticator MFA.
+LastPass : Secure password management and distribution, used in conjunction with Google Authenticator MFA for ultra-secure access to services.

 Penelope : Distributed telecoms, voice call handling and messaging